LLNL/Silo/docs/globals.md

   Arg name | Description
   :---|:---
-  `enable` | Integer value controlling checksum behavior of the Silo library.
+  `dbfile` | The file for which the checksum property should be set `enable` | Integer value controlling checksum behavior of the Silo library.
 See description for a complete explanation.